 But you know what?
-Leafleting is very good way of getting supporters involved, it is the organisational bedrock of all our winning MP campaigns in May and it is a very useful campaign tactic.
+Leafleting is very good way not only of winning votes but also of getting supporters involved, it is the organisational bedrock of all our winning MP campaigns in May and it is a very useful campaign tactic.

 Indeed for many supporters and new members, it’s an extremely good way of getting involved, requiring as it does fewer conversations with strangers about politics than doorstep or telephone canvassing, and involving getting out in the fresh air for rather more exercise than you get with clerical help sessions.

-Far better to great them with a chat and a coffee.
+Far better to greet them with a chat and a coffee.
 [Ed: Or a Diet Coke.
 Those Lib Dem Friends of Diet Coke folk are not to be crossed.]

 Delivering should be an option as you chat and find out how they might want to be involved, just not the only option.

 UPDATE: Here are some top tips from HQ’s Al Ghaff on what works best for welcoming in new members.